DeckerGirl/ENC4265portfolio/manual_assessment_memo.md

 - Reformat the layout to use more white space, bullet points, and numbering.

-Maintain and highlight the multilingual options for broader market reach.
+- Maintain and highlight the multilingual options for broader market reach.

+  AI tools used: Grammarly for grammar and spelling corrections; ChatGPT for text generation based on the assignment prompt.